wagtail/rfcs/text/035-sub-teams.md

 - Documentation
 - Accessibility

-Development area and specific feature sub teams can be created for development aligned with the goals/roadmap of the core team.
-Temporary sub teams may be spun up to work on a single feature, or to continue work started at sprints.
+Development area sub teams can be created for development that focuses on a specific part of Wagtail or an installable module.
+In addition, temporary sub teams may be spun up to work on a single feature, or to continue work started at sprints.

 Examples of development areas and features: